metaseed/metaGo/src/metaJump/README.md

 > commands that only navigate in the active editor are also provided: metaGo.gotoAfterActive, metaGo.gotoBeforeActive, metaGo.gotoSmartActive, you could assign shortcuts by yourself.

-> for the metajump location navigation commands, user could config to use single-target-char or multiple-target-chars to navigate to location:
+> for the metajump location navigation commands, user could config to use single-target-char or sequential-target-chars to navigate to location:
 > by default all the 'smart' commands (triggered with '/') are configured as single-target-char as below
 >
 > ```json